 Starting with the basics, the most important thing most people can do when it comes to retirement are:

 - Save money for the future.
 The more, the better.
-Retirement accounts are great, partly because they’re in your own name.
+Retirement accounts are great, partly because they’re in your own name, which can protect your assets from debts that a spouse or somebody else takes on.

 - Invest wisely.
 Some risk may be necessary as you pursue growth, and it’s crucial to avoid catastrophic mistakes.